runcitadel/Fulcrum/README.md

 ---

-### Running Fulcrum
+### Running FulcrumX

-Execute the binary, with `-h` to see the built-in help, e.g. `./Fulcrum -h`.
+Execute the binary, with `-h` to see the built-in help, e.g. `./FulcrumX -h`.
 You can set most options from the CLI, but you can also specify a **config file** as an argument.
 See:

- - [doc/fulcrum-example-config.conf](https://github.com/cculianu/Fulcrum/blob/master/doc/fulcrum-example-config.conf) in the source tree.
+ - [doc/fulcrum-example-config.conf](https://github.com/runcitadel/FulcrumX/blob/master/doc/fulcrum-example-config.conf) in the source tree.
 This sample config file is very well documented with comments.
- - [doc/fulcrum-quick-config.conf](https://github.com/cculianu/Fulcrum/blob/master/doc/fulcrum-quick-config.conf) in the source tree.
+ - [doc/fulcrum-quick-config.conf](https://github.com/runcitadel/FulcrumX/blob/master/doc/fulcrum-quick-config.conf) in the source tree.
 This is a more abbreviated config file you can use as a starting point as well.

 `Fulcrum` requires a `bitcoind` instance running either on `testnet` or `mainnet` (or `regtest` for testing), which you must tell it about via the CLI options or via the config file.
-You also need to tell it what port(s) to listen on and optionally what SSL certificates to use (if using SSL). ***Note:*** *Electron Cash (and/or Electrum) at this time no longer support connecting to non-SSL servers, so you should probably configure SSL for production use*.
+You also need to tell it what port(s) to listen on and optionally what SSL certificates to use (if using SSL).

 It is recommended you specify a data dir (`-D` via CLI or `datadir=` via config file) on an SSD drive for best results.
 Synching against `testnet` should take you about 10-20 minutes (more on slower machines), and mainnet can take anywhere from 4 hours to 20+ hours, depending on machine and drive speed.
 I have not tried synching against mainnet on an HDD and it will probably take ***days*** if you are lucky.

-Once the server finishes synching it will behave like an ElectronX/ElectrumX server and it can receive requests from Electron Cash (or Electrum if on BTC).
+Once the server finishes synching it will behave like an ElectronX/ElectrumX server and it can receive requests from Electrum.

-You may also wish to read the [Fulcrum manpage](https://github.com/cculianu/Fulcrum/blob/master/doc/unix-man-page.md).
+You may also wish to read the [FulcrumX manpage](https://github.com/runcitadel/FulcrumX/blob/master/doc/unix-man-page.md).

 #### Admin Script: FulcrumAdmin